 The Great ‘Yes’ | An Absurd Christianity

-This week the reflections you’ll engage with offer up a vision of what the Good News of Christianity might mean in the aftermath of the Death of God.
+This week reflections are a mix that either directly or indirectly offer up a vision of what the Good News of Christianity might mean in the aftermath of the Death of God.

 Here we’ll be introduced to a message that transcends the theist/atheist divide, reveals the sacred as the affirmation of the secular, and offers us a salvation from salvation.